 Hi, thanks for dropping by.
 I have been licensed since January of 1960.
 I am an avid participant in contests.
 I have earned my share of certificates and scored over 1,000,000 points in many contests.
-I have won certificates or plaques from 46 states.
+I have won certificates or plaques from 48 states.
 If you have been on any of the major contests recently you have probably heard me on.
 I am also a long time county hunter.
 I have worked and confirmed all the U. S. counties (USA-CA #698, 2/25/91).
 At that time there were 3079 U. S. counties.
 I went QRT for about 20 years!
 (1988-2008).
 I am now working on my second go around for all U. S. counties.
-I need 60 more counties.
+I need 40 more counties.
 I have found that the quickest and best way now to work state counties is to get involved in the numerous state QSO parties held each month.
 I encourage all county hunters to do that.
+I hold the Riverside (CA) county record for single operator, low power in the California QSO Party.
 I have become very involved in DX since I got back on the air a couple of years ago.
-I just got my DXCC 305 endorsement in December of 2013.
-I have worked 312 DXCC countries.
-I have the WAZ award.
-I just qualified for WAZ all CW.
+I just got my DXCC 310 endorsement in December of 2014.
+I have worked 315 DXCC countries.
+I have the WAZ award, including WAZ all CW.
 I am a QCWA member (#19396).
 I earned the 25 WPM CW award from W1AW back in 1961.
 I recently earned the 'trifecta': the 5BDXCC plaque, the 5BWAS plaque, and the DXCC Challenge plaque!
 I have an MBA degree and I retired from the Army Reserves as a Command Sergeant Major.
 I now have a real estate appraisal business.
 I also have a PBA card (Professional Bowlers Association).
 That's my beautiful wife in the picture with me.
 If I work you in a contest and you are mobile or portable, please let me know what county you are in!
 Thanks ahead of time.

 Yaesu FT DX9000 Contest transceiver; Kenwood TS-820 transceiver (for mobile operations); Heathkit SB-220 2KW amplifier; Heathkit SB-200 amplifier; Heathkit SA-2060A antenna tuner.